-After anchoring your motor yacht in the harbour, climb ashore to visit some of the local businesses lining the shore before indulging in a delicious lunch and locally sourced wine.
+After anchoring your motor yacht in the harbor, visit some local businesses lining the shore before indulging in a delicious lunch and locally sourced wine.
 Burn off your lunch by making your way up a shaggy hill to Terra Murata.
-Not only are the views from the settlement utterly staggering, but there are some interesting historical structures to see at the same time.
+Not only are the views from the settlement utterly staggering, but there are some interesting historical structures to see here.

-Exploring the higher grounds you can see some impressive medieval fortifications as well as a set of two long-range cannons which date back to 1799.
+Exploring the higher grounds, you can see some impressive medieval fortifications and a set of two long-range cannons, all of which date back to 1799.
 Another historical structure to visit is the Palazzo d'Avalos which dates even further back than the cannons.
-The 1563 structure has had quite a history of its own, including a spell of being a royal palace and a prison.
+The 1563 building has had quite a history, including a spell of being a royal palace and a prison.

-If you love art there is one more stop to make before returning to your yacht.
-The Abbey of San Michele holds a unique collection of masterpieces including an interpretation of St Michael defeating the devil.
+If you love art, there is one more stop to make before returning to your charter yacht.
+The Abbey of San Michele holds a unique collection of masterpieces, including an interpretation of St Michael defeating the devil.